Am I Actually Thinking About Buying A Home?!

 Wow.
 I can’t believe it!
 So many crazy twists and turns have transpired this year – from moving, to relationships, to overcoming a pandemic.
 The 2020-2021 year span has been a rollercoaster for us all.
 But it’s allowed for some interesting things to occur…

 How many of you out there moved during the pandemic?
-Maybe to a place with more room, that was more affordable, or stayed with family?
+Maybe to a place with more room, that was more affordable, stayed with family or even decided to get away from the city to your vacation rental home?
 Or perhaps you considered having room or home additions to your existing home?

 Here are some things I’ve learned about real estate investing: